Ahmed-DotNetDev/Social-media-network/README.md

 ## Social-media-network
-* social media network application built using SignalR in the .NET ecosystem and an Angular UI.
+* social media network application built using SignalR in the .NET ecosystem and an Angular UI,authenticatoin and authorization for security.
 The application allows real-time interactions between users, making it suitable for various social networking and chat applications

 ## Features
 * Real-time messaging and notifications